 For more information about these offerings, see the Life on Brown Campus portion of our website.

 The Brown University Department of Athletics offers low-cost memberships to Pre-College students.
 Members have access to sports and fitness classes.
 More information can be found on the Brown Recreation website.

 Most Pre-College courses require the purchase of textbooks and/or coursepacks.
 Costs can vary widely from $35 to over $200, depending on the length and subject area of the course.
 A list of required readings is typically posted online in the late spring, and are available for purchase in the Brown Bookstore.

 Students do not need a significant amount of spending money.
-Program activities are free and we encourage students to eat meals in dining halls and to engage in activities that are no-cost or low-cost.
+Program activities are free and students are encouraged to eat meals in the dining hall and to engage in activities that are no-cost or low-cost.

 Students who wish to use washers, dryers, and campus printers and copiers will need to purchase Bear Bucks Guest Cards – cash cards used in these campus machines.
 Cards may be purchased from any of the several ValuePort III machines located across campus.
 As unused funds are not refundable, students are advised to add money in small increments.
 Please DO NOT add funds or Bear Bucks to your student ID.

-During students' time at Brown, mail can be picked up at the Brown mailroom at the J. Walter Wilson building (69 Brown St.) across from the Main Green.
+During students' time at Brown, mail can be picked up at the Brown mailroom at Page-Robinson Hall (69 Brown St.) across from the Main Green.
 The mailroom is open Monday- Friday, 8:00am - 4:00pm.

 Family and friends should address letters and packages to you as follows:

 69 Brown Street